jairogp98/todoList-API/README.md

 # flask-blueprint-base
-A base flask blueprint for any API RESTful.
+A base flask blueprint for any API RESTful to be expanded.
 Includes an auth resource and a users resource with a couple of funcionalities.

 Libraries used: